Tannerbraithwaite/VoyageYou/VoyageYou/MOBILE_SETUP_GUIDE.md

 3. Check Expo development server logs
 4. Test backend directly in browser

-Your Travel App is now ready for mobile testing with your Railway backend! 🚀
+Your VoyageYou is now ready for mobile testing with your Railway backend! 🚀